-5 Best Crypto Exchanges for 2022
+5 Best Crypto Exchanges of November 2022

 - It cannot be used to make payments internationally

-- Only deals in Bitcoins; no other crypto available
+- Can only trade Bitcoin; no other crypto available

+Cash.app is a great option if you just want to test the Bitcoin waters or simply need another platform to do quick bitcoin transactions.
+Unlike with other non-dedicated crypto exchanges, Cash.app lets you keep custody of your coins.
+This alone makes it worth a try.

-Best Crypto Exchanges Guide
+Crypto Exchanges Guide

+Despite having broken into the mainstream, crypto can still be a confusing subject for investors of all levels.
+How exactly do they work?
+What are the different types of exchange and how do they differ from crypto wallets?
+Read our guide to understand the ins and outs of cryptocurrency exchanges.

 What is a crypto exchange?

-Crypto exchanges are platforms where users can trade digital currencies for other assets, including cryptocurrencies like Bitcoin, Ethereum, Litecoin, and regular currencies, like the U.S. Dollar and the Euro.
+Crypto exchanges are platforms where users can trade digital currencies for other assets, including cryptocurrencies like Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), and regular currencies, like U.S. Dollars and Euros.

 Exchanges are an essential part of the crypto ecosystem because most traditional investment firms do not offer cryptocurrencies in their portfolios.
 Without exchanges, you would have to find another person willing to trade crypto and agree at an exchange rate.
 Then, you would have to send the coins directly to each other’s cryptocurrency wallets — a somewhat convoluted process.